 About Systems Thinking, a shift of mind

 There are some difficulties when breaking down a problem, something that is intrinsic to software engineering.
-The connections between the parts can be lost, misunderstood and can even negatively influence the final solution.
+The connections between the parts can be lost, or misunderstood and can even negatively influence the final solution.
 Furthermore, when several people or teams work on the same problem, if the solution is not balanced and well-coordinated, the chances of failure increase.

 Imagine a car, it has a lot of pieces that all together build an object that you can drive.
 It can take you from one point to another.
 But each piece, isolated, has no meaning.

 Besides, when building a car everyone has to have a general and collaborative vision, making the final result coherent.
 There is no use in having the best engine equipment if the steering wheel does not work.